zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{20} L(\bm{x}, \bm{v}) \approx O(\bm{x}, \bm{\bm{y\_{vol}}}) \frac{1}{N} \sum\_{i=1}^{N} \alpha\_{ss}(\bm{y_i}) L_s(\bm{y_i}, \bm{v}). $$

 This equation can be seen as a form of [premultiplied alpha blending](https://graphics.pixar.com/library/Compositing/) (where alpha is opacity), which explains why particle cards can be so convincing.
 Additionally, it offers yet another way to parametrize the attenuation coefficient - namely, by opacity at distance (which is similar to [transmittance at distance](https://blog.selfshadow.com/publications/s2015-shading-course/burley/s2015_pbs_disney_bsdf_notes.pdf) used by Disney).
-It appears to be the most RGB rendering friendly parametrization that I am aware of.
+It is the most RGB rendering friendly parametrization that I am aware of.

 Extending the the Equation 20 to handle the surface contribution is trivial.
-If the closest surface along the ray is at the distance \\(y\_{surf} \geq y\_{vol}\\), we simply add the surface contribution (another integral) attenuated by transmittance (which is one minus opacity):
+If the closest surface along the ray is at the distance \\(y\_{surf} \geq y\_{vol}\\), we simply need to add the surface contribution (another integral) attenuated by transmittance (which is one minus opacity):

 $$ \tag{21}
     L(\bm{x}, \bm{v}) \approx O(\bm{x}, \bm{\bm{y\_{vol}}}) \frac{1}{N} \sum\_{i=1}^{N} \alpha\_{ss}(\bm{y_i}) L_s(\bm{y_i}, \bm{v}) +
     \big( 1 - O(\bm{x}, \bm{\bm{y\_{vol}}}) \big) L\_{surf}(\bm{y\_{surf}}, \bm{v}).
 $$

-In this context, the total opacity along the ray serves as the probability of a collision event in the volume, and can be used to randomly select between a surface and a volume sample.
+In this context, total opacity along the ray serves as the probability of a collision event in the volume, and can be used to randomly select between a surface and a volume sample.

 In order to sample the integrand, we must be also able to [invert](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Sampling_Random_Variables.html#TheInversionMethod) the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) \\(P\\):